praop/Mapping-pick-drop-points/README.md

 # Mapping-pick-drop-points
-Assignment on mapping and anlysing pick up and drop of university transport service
+Mapping and analysing pick up and drop of university transport service

 ## Background
 [Stingerette](https://www.pts.gatech.edu/shuttles/stingerette/) is a demand-response, shared-ride transportation service for Georgia Tech students – available seven days a week from 8:00 PM to 3:15 AM (excluding Institute holidays and during home football games) – aimed to provide safe and efficient evening transportation on Georgia Tech’s campus and the neighborhoods in-between.